Coupe Jean Dupuich: History

 In 1908, this international event took over from the Coupe Van der Straeten Ponthoz which had been created in 1900 by the Count of the same name.
 In 1907, the Brussels club Union Saint-Gilloise won that competition for the third time in a row, thus earning the right to keep the trophy, so a new trophy was therefore put into play in the following year.
-The new cup was offered by Mr. Alphonse Dupuich and named in honor of his son Jean, a young striker from Léopold FC who had died unexpectedly on 4 November 1906 at the age of just 20.
+The new cup was offered by Mr. Alphonse Dupuich and named in memory of his son Jean, an in young years deceased striker from Léopold FC.

-The inaugural tournament in 1908 was contested by 8 teams from 5 countries, Belgium, the Netherlands, France, England and Germany.
+The inaugural tournament in 1908 was contested by 8 teams from 5 countries, Belgium, the Netherlands, France, England, and Germany.
 Only the first 2 editions of the tournament had a quarterfinal round, from 1910 onwards only the semifinals and final were played.
-The tournament was held annually from 1908 until 1914 when it had to be stopped due to the outbreak of World War I. The competition was revived in 1920 and the last edition was played in 1925.
+The tournament was held annually from 1908 until 1914 when it had to be stopped because of the outbreak of the First World War.
+The competition was revived in 1920 and the last edition was played in 1925.

 1908 Coupe Jean Dupuich

-Five countries sent their best teams to the 1908 edition, with the hosts Belgium sending three clubs, Royal Léopold FC, and former Coupe Ponthoz champions Union Saint-Gilloise and Racing Club de Bruxelles.
-Germany sent two teams Preussen Berlin and Preussen Duisburg, while the remaining three nations sent one team each, US Tourquennoise of France, Old Xaverians of England and the Netherlands sent a Dĳxhoorn XI, which was mostly made up of players from H.B.S.) such as Vic Gonsalves, Frans de Bruijn Kops and Toine van Renterghem.
-The Belgian clubs were left humiliated once again, going out of the tournament with 2–8, 1–4 and 4–0 defeats.
-Pilgrims FC took the trophy to London after beating D.F.C.
-4–2 in the final.
+Five countries sent their best teams to the 1908 edition, with the hosts Belgium sending three clubs, Léopold FC, and former Coupe Ponthoz champions Union Saint-Gilloise and Racing Club de Bruxelles.
+Germany sent two teams Preussen Berlin and Preußen Duisburg, while the remaining three nations sent one team each, US Tourquennoise of France, Old Xaverians of England and the Netherlands sent a selection Team from Dutch clubs, naming the selection team Dĳxhoorn XI, which was mostly made up of players from H.B.S.) such as Vic Gonsalves, Frans de Bruijn Kops and Toine van Renterghem.

+The French newspaper Le Matin described this tournament as the Coupe Léopold FC.
+In the semifinals on 20 April, the Belgian champions Union Saint-Gilloise was able to knock out the English team Old Xaverians with a hard-fought 3–2 win, while Racing de Bruxelles comfortably defeated Preussen Berlin by a resounding score of 8–0.
+This meant that the Union players were more tired when they played the final on the following day, which might have the reason behind Racing's 1–0 win.